 Third, granting a variance to will not confer a special privilege upon Applicant.
-It was noted in the previous paragraph that Applicant's proposed work is of a quality and scale that may be commonly found in the Critical Area in St. Mary's County, even among dwellings and decks constructed after St. Mary's County's adoption of its Critical Area program.
+As noted already, Applicant's request is for a single-family home of like character, nature, size, value, and use as may be commonly encountered among waterfront homes in St. Mary's County.

 Fourth, the need for the variance does not arise from actions of the Applicant.
-The
+It has been noted previously that Applicant's parcel is severely constrained by the physical constraints of the Property.